-To celebrate the rich folklore and history of the Claddagh, local company Brú Theatre are creating a street performance as a part of Small Towns Big Ideas entitled The Fisherwives, this September.
+To celebrate the rich folklore and history of the Claddagh, local company Brú Theatre are created a street performance as a part of Small Towns Big Ideas entitled The Fisherwives.

-Performers in the ensemble will be drawn from across the city, with a focus on inviting younger participants to be part of the process as Brú Theatre engages with students from Claddagh National School, as well as secondary level pupils amongst the adult ensemble.
+Performers in the ensemble were drawn from across the city, with a focus on inviting younger participants to be part of the process as Brú Theatre engaged with students from Claddagh National School, as well as secondary level pupils amongst the adult ensemble.